🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 This followed Scholz sacking Finance Minister Christian Lindner of the Free Democrats party after a series of budget disputes, causing the three-party ruling coalition to collapse.

-The region is hardly performing well at the moment, as illustrated by data released earlier Thursday showing that German industrial production fell in September by 2.5% compared to the previous month.
+The German economy is struggling at the moment, as illustrated by data released earlier Thursday showing that German industrial production fell in September by 2.5% compared to the previous month.

 The Bank of England cut interest rates by 25 basis points earlier Thursday, its second reduction this year, but the future path of monetary policy looks uncertain after last week's more expansionary than expected Budget.